DDave94/Stock-Prediction-DL/README.md

 * datasets
     * raw
-        * Contains raw extracted tweets for each year from 2017 to 2020 for Microsoft and Twitter
+        * Contains raw extracted tweets for each year from 2017 to 2020 for Microsoft and Tesla
     * msft-tweet-sentiments-lstm.csv
         * Contans the daily aggregate sentiment scores after classifying each Microsft tweet using the sentiment analysis model
-    * msft-tweet-sentiments-lstm.csv
+    * tsla-tweet-sentiments-lstm.csv
         * Contans the daily aggregate sentiment scores after classifying each Tesla tweet using the sentiment analysis model

 * src